mojtaba-peyrovi/architrave-project-apache-nifi/README.md

     - 1.3 What can be added for the next iteration?
 2. Project structure and docker setup
 3. How to run the project
-4. An example with screenshots
+4. An example with screenshot
-5. An example with screenshots

 ## 1. Walk through the solution: